Local Fares and Passes

 Using your Clipper card?
 Learn more.

-Your cash fare gives you up to three free transfers on all Marin Transit and Golden Gate Transit buses within Marin County for two hours.
+Your cash fare gives you up to two free transfers on all Marin Transit and Golden Gate Transit buses within Marin County for two hours.

 Advise the driver of your destination when boarding the bus and, if you need a transfer to continue your trip, be sure to ask for one when paying your fare.
 If you are using Clipper, you do not need to obtain a transfer, as transfers are automatically tracked on your card.